-Everton forward Steven Naismith is to donate match tickets to unemployed people in Liverpool.
+Everton's Naismith to donate tickets to unemployed

 Scotland international Naismith, who joined the Premier League club from Rangers two years ago, announced his gesture on Monday.